GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/index.md

 !!! check-to-slot "Prerequisites"

-    - [x] Familiarity with terminal and basic linux commands
-    - [x] Some knowledge on shell environment variables and `for` loops
+    - [x] Familiarity with shell commands, environment variables and `for` loops (completed [Introduction to Shell workshop](https://genomicsaotearoa.github.io/introduction-to-shell/) or have equivalent experience)
     - [x] Ability to use a terminal based text editor such as `nano`
         * [ ] This is not much of an issue as we are using JupyterHub which has a more friendlier text editor.
     - [x] Intermediate level knowledge on Molecular Biology and Genetics